claudialorusso/PugliaSostenibileGUI/README.md

 **Puglia Sostenibile** can be divided into six main sections:

 <ul>
 <li><b>Home Page:</b> it's the main page.
-You can simply upload the law ('.pdf', '.docx', 'txt' only) by clicking on the "Seleziona Legge" button.
+You can simply upload the document (allowed extensions: '.pdf', '.docx', 'txt' only) by clicking on the "Seleziona Documento" button.
 Then, press "Start" and the software will compute the three first most relevant <i>SDGs</i>.
 <p align="center">
 	<img src= "https://user-images.githubusercontent.com/38263840/152885066-fe5e0ae7-6bf3-46f3-8735-c6a0af434d7c.png" alt="Home Page">
 </p>
-You can, also, find the occurrences of  a keyphrase: you just need to insert it in the box, click on the "Cerca" button and the software will tell you how many times it occurs into the law;</li>
+You can, also, find the occurrences of  a keyphrase: you just need to insert it in the box, click on the "Cerca" button and the software will tell you how many times it occurs into the document;</li>
 <li><b>Info Page:</b> In this section you can find informations about the <i>Agenda 2030</i> and <b>Puglia Sostenibile</b>;</li>
 <li><b>Advanced Page:</b> In this page you can change some advanced properties: